Welcome to T3's Apple iPad 10.2-inch (2020) review, in which we'll take a look at the cheaper tablet in the iPad line-up.

 It's very capable, though managing multitasking apps is not entirely intuitive, and we think the Share menu is entirely overloaded with things that shouldn't really be found there.
 But overall, there's a good case that it's the most user-friendly computer out there right now.

 The iPad's trump card in the tablet world is the app and games selection, which are all designed to make the most of the screen's size and shape.
 Not only are there more capable apps than you tend to find on Android tablets, but they're usually easier to use.

 That's not the case for everything, of course – most people use a pretty standard selection of apps available on all devices – but when you go looking for something new, you tend to get better results on iPad, and that's a big part of what's made them so popular.

 You get a lot more interesting games on iPad too, and there's a much better line of non-scummy games for kids on iPad.
 Apple Arcade helps here too, offering a big selection of games with no in-app purchases at all for a monthly cost.

 Apple iPad 10.2-inch (2020) review: Verdict

 The iPad 10.2-inch is a great cheap tablet because it brings strong build quality and the same flexible software as the iPad Pro to everyone.
-You may not be getting the same quality of screen, speakers and camera as you would on more expensive tablets – and we'd really like to see Apple bring a True Tone display and landscape stereo speakers to this iPad in the next version – but it all works really well.
+You may not be getting the same quality of screen, speakers and camera as you would on more expensive tablets – and we'd really like to see Apple bring a True Tone display and landscape stereo speakers to this iPad in the next version (which is exactly what it did, see the 2021 review here) – but it all works really well.
 It's a sleek, fast device that's just as well suited to being a kids fun tablet as a handy portable working tool.